-As at 31st of December 2023, the Risk Committee was composed of three members, all of them being Non-Executive Directors.
+As at 31st of December 2024, the Risk Committee was composed of three members, all of them being Non-Executive Directors.
 Any of the members of the Risk Committee may call meetings if they deem it necessary.

-In order to enhance the decision-making process, the Company established a sub-committee (the "Risk Committee Beta") to support the Risk Committee.
-The sub-committee is composed of three members: the Executive Director responsible for Compliance and AML matters, the Head of Risk, and the Chief Accountant.
+To enhance the decision-making process, the Company established a sub-committee (the "Risk Committee Beta") to support the Risk Committee.
+The sub-committee is composed of three members: the Executive Director responsible for Regulatory Compliance and AML matters, the Head of Risk, and the Chief Accountant.

-During 2023, as per the Company's records, the Risk Committees combined held 36 meetings.
+During 2024, as per the Company's records, the Risk Committees combined held 23 meetings.